Royal dukedoms in the United Kingdom: Royal status of dukedoms

 In the United Kingdom, there is nothing intrinsic to any dukedom that makes it "royal".
 Rather, these peerages are called royal dukedoms because they are created for, and held by, members of the royal family who are entitled to the titular dignity of prince and the style Royal Highness.
 Although the term "royal duke", therefore, has no official meaning per se, the category "Duke of the Blood Royal" was acknowledged as a rank conferring special precedence at court in the unrevoked 20th clause of the Lord Chamberlain's order of 1520.
 This decree accorded precedence to any peer related by blood to the sovereign above all others of the same degree within the peerage.
 The order did not apply within Parliament, nor did it grant precedence above the archbishop of Canterbury or other Great Officers of State such as is now enjoyed by royal dukes.
 But it placed junior "Dukes of the Blood Royal" above the most senior non-royal duke, junior "Earls of the Blood Royal" above the most senior non-royal earl (cf. Earldom of Wessex), etc. It did not matter how distantly related to the monarch the peers might be (presumably they ranked among each other in order of succession to the Crown).
 Although the 1520 order is theoretically still in effect, in fact the "Blood Royal" clause seems to have fallen into desuetude by 1917 when King George V limited the style of Royal Highness to children and male-line grandchildren of the sovereign.
 Thus peers of the blood royal who are neither sons nor grandsons of a sovereign are no longer accorded precedence above other peers.
+While royal dukes were summoned to the House of Lords, like other dukes until 1999, by the 20th-century they seldom appeared and by convention did not participate.

 When the present Duke of Gloucester and Duke of Kent are succeeded by their heirs (currently Alexander Windsor, Earl of Ulster and George Windsor, Earl of St Andrews, respectively) their peerages (as created in 1928 and 1934) will cease to be royal dukedoms; instead their holders will become "ordinary" dukes.
 The third dukes of Gloucester and Kent will each be styled His Grace because, as great-grandsons of King George V (or more distant relations, if the present Dukes outlive their sons), they are not princes and are not styled HRH.
-Similarly, upon the death of Prince Arthur, Duke of Connaught and Strathearn (1850–1942) (the third son of Queen Victoria), his only male-line grandson, Alastair, Earl of Macduff (1914–43), briefly succeeded to his peerages and was styled His Grace.
+Similarly, upon the 1942 death of Prince Arthur, Duke of Connaught and Strathearn (son of Queen Victoria), his only male-line grandson, Alastair, Earl of Macduff, succeeded to his peerages and was styled His Grace.
 Before the 1917 changes, his style had been His Highness Prince Alastair of Connaught.